 Macrobiotic Baking with Karin

-If you are like me and don’t know much about macrobiotic food, starting off with freshly baked goods is a way to start.
-I was lucky enough to meet Karin Tamura at one of my kids pop up shops, Small is More, where we quickly got talking on healthy living, slow living out of the city and life in general whilst nibbling on her yummy cookies and cupcakes.
+If you are like me and don’t know much about macrobiotic food, starting off with freshly baked goods is a good initiation.
+I was lucky enough to meet Karin Tamura at one of my kids pop up shops, Small is More, where we quickly got talking on healthy living, slow living and life in general whilst nibbling on her macrobiotic cookies and cupcakes.

 Karin runs a macrobiotic catering service in Tokyo.
 She told me how she started off and the reasons for her change in diet.
-I’m proud to share her story with you here.
+I think you will be interested in her story too.
 Supporting this lady, Karin in her mission to inspire everyone to healthier choices, in diet, starting with freshly baked goods.
 I say this sounds like a good deal, don’t you?

 Can you tell us a bit about yourself?